python-parsy/parsy/docs/ref/methods_and_combinators.rst

    .. method:: combine_dict(fn)

-      Returns a parser that transforms the value produced by the initial parser (which must be a mapping/dictionary), passing the arguments using the ``**kwargs`` syntax.
+      Returns a parser that transforms the value produced by the initial parser (which must be a mapping/dictionary) using the supplied function/callable, passing the arguments using the ``**kwargs`` syntax.

       Where the initial parser produces a dictionary of values, this can be a more convenient way to combine them than :meth:`~Parser.map`.

       This is similar to :meth:`combine`, but used for with a callable that accepts keyword arguments.
-Compared to using :meth:`combine`, by using keyword arguments instead of positional arguments we are can avoid a dependence on the order of components in the string being parsed (and in the constructors of callables being used) and therefore improve flexibility, and readability.
+Compared to using :meth:`combine`, by using keyword arguments instead of positional arguments we can avoid a dependence on the order of components in the string being parsed (and in the argument order of callables being used) and therefore improve flexibility, and readability.

       Example using Python 3.5 and below, using :meth:`tag` and :meth:`map`